 - 16.1 As a result of our knowledge, position, and/or the authority invested in their role, all our staff are in positions of trust.
 A member of staff can be described as in a position of power or influence because of their role.
 It is vital for all staff to understand the power this can give them over those they care for and the responsibility they must exercise as a consequence of this relationship.
 Staff are expected to ensure that while there is an unequal balance of power, staff have a responsibility to ensure that this is not used for personal advantage or gratification.
 Staff will always maintain appropriate professional boundaries and avoid behaviour which could be misinterpreted by others.
 We expect all staff to report and record any incident with this potential.
-Staff should not: - use their position to gain access to information for their own advantage and/or a pupil's or family's detriment; - use their power to intimidate, threaten, coerce or undermine pupils or - use their status and standing to form or promote relationships with pupils which are of a sexual nature, or which may become so.
+Staff should not: - use their position to gain access to information for their own advantage and/or a pupil's or family's detriment; - use their position to influence and promote a particular political view or ideology with regard to their responsibilities around extreme views and Prevent; - use their power to intimidate, threaten, coerce or undermine pupils or - use their status and standing to form or promote relationships with pupils which are of a sexual nature, or which may become so.